V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

     - Layout: 3:1, whole width, under paragraph title
     - Current configurator image

-Our configurator lets you choose how you want a computer built, with what parts you want inside.
-Choose from typical components such as power supply or CPU, while getting even more choices like the color of your ViCase cover or an AiO conversion kit.
-Many configurations are limited to what you can choose, but we want to give the user as much choice as possible to make the perfect machine.
+Our configurator lets you choose how you want a computer built, and what parts you want inside.
+Choose from typical components such as power supply or CPU, while getting even broader choices such as the color of your ViCase cover or an AiO conversion kit.
+Many configurations are limited in what you can choose, but we want to give the user as much choice as possible to make the perfect machine.
 And for those that need guidance, we have pre-configured models that are ready made and tested for you.

 ## Open Modular Formfactor {#open-modular-formfactor}